chdsbd/kodiak/docs/docs/config-reference.md

 This setting can speed up merges by not waiting for status checks to finish on out-of-date pull requests.

+Assuming your status checks pass most of the time, it's useful to leave `merge.optimistic_updates` enabled.

 > **Note:** The "Require branches to be up to date before merging" GitHub Branch Protection setting must be enabled for Kodiak to update branches.

 ### `merge.dont_wait_on_status_checks`